Man convicted of molesting Scoot air stewardess on flight

 ACCUSED LAST ONE TO BOARD

-He was the last one to board and smelled strongly of alcohol, and his pants were unzipped, he said.
+He was the last one to board and smelled strongly of alcohol, and his pants were unzipped, she said.

 However, he was able to walk to his seat, listen to her and pass her his boarding pass.